 Steps for Setting Up a Workshop

-It’s simple to organize a workshop for your school or group.
-We’ll tailor the content so it fits your needs, your students, and your budget.
-We can also help you find out about grants or donations that could help cover the cost.
+Many people organize workshops for their families and friends, schools, organizations, and companies.
+We’ll tailor the content so it fits your needs, your participants, and your budget.
+For nonprofit groups, we can also help you find out about grants or donations to help cover the cost.

 First, read through the list of workshops below and select the kind of workshop you are most interested in hosting.
 Then: